sevkeifert/pxl-2000-decoder/README.txt

     Note, if you don't have avconv, ffmpeg will also work as a drop-in replacement.  avconv is a fork of ffmpeg.

-    To compile and package, use:
+    To compile, package and run, use:

-        javac *.java
-        jar -cvfm PXLDecoder.jar MANIFEST.MF *.class

-    To run the app, use:

-        java -jar PXLDecoder.jar
+		bash build.sh

     The graphical interface should launch by default.